-4. Decay of chemical information.
+4. Change of chemical information in an open system.

-Show that, for a closed chemical system, the decay of chemical information is related to the flow towards smaller length scales $j_r$ at the worst level of resolution $(r \rightarrow \infty)$ .
+Show that, for an open chemical system (in contact with a reservoir), the change of chemical information is determined by the information flow towards smaller length scales j_r at the worst level of resolution $(r \rightarrow \infty)$, and the inflow of chemical information j{chem} , where we define where $c{i,res}$ is the concentration in the reservoir.